Please complete the online application form at the bottom of this webpage.

 London School of Hygiene & Tropical Medicine in collaboration with the International Agency for Research on Cancer (IARC)

-Course organisers: Professor Michel Coleman and Dr Bernard Rachet
+Course organisers: Professor Michel Coleman, Dr Bernard Rachet and Dr Claudia Allemani

 Course administrator: Ms Yuki Alencar

 A highly experienced faculty will present a stimulating and intensive one-week course on the principles, methods and applications of cancer survival with population-based data, using lectures, computer-based analytic exercises with real data, review sessions and a session for participants to present their own work or ideas.
 Relative survival will be the main approach to analysis, with discussion of recent methodological developments (e.g. net survival) and results.

 The methodological concepts of cancer survival will be illustrated by public health and policy applications throughout the week.
 Results from recent survival studies will be presented and their interpretation discussed.